 By Cowles Liipfert

 A Power of Attorney is a legal document in which a person (the “Principal”) gives someone else (the “Agent”) the power to act on behalf of the Principal as set forth in the Power of Attorney, perhaps doing things such as writing and signing checks, or even signing deeds or tax returns.
-Those documents can also include the authority to do many other things, and not just basic functions.
+A Power of Attorney may also include the authority to do many other things, and not merely basic functions.

-If the Principal becomes incapacitated, the Agent’s authority under an ordinary power of attorney is revoked as a matter of law, but if the Power of Attorney is “Durable,” i.e. it expresses the Principal’s intent that it shall remain in effect if the Principal becomes incapacitated, it will not be revoked if the Principal becomes incompetent.
+If the Principal becomes incapacitated, the Agent’s authority under an ordinary agency agreement or an ordinary (non-durable) power of attorney is revoked as a matter of law, but if the Power of Attorney is “Durable,” i.e. if it includes “magic” words indicating the Principal’s intent that it remain in effect if the Principal becomes incapacitated, it will not be automatically revoked.

-Until January 1, 2018, North Carolina law required a Durable Power of Attorney to be recorded in the office of the Register of Deeds, but that is no longer a legal requirement for documents executed after that date, except in the case of real estate transactions, in which case powers of attorney must be recorded.
+Until January 1, 2018, North Carolina law required a Durable Power of Attorney to be recorded in the office of the Register of Deeds in the event that the Principal became incapacitated, but that is no longer a legal requirement for documents executed after that date – except for real estate transactions, in which case the power of attorney must still be recorded.

-Depending on the language in the document, Durable Powers of Attorney can be effective immediately, even if the Principal is capable of acting for himself or herself, or they can be “springing,” i.e. the Power of Attorney becomes active only upon the occurrence of a future event, such as when the Principal becomes legally incompetent.
+Depending on the language in the instrument, a Durable Power of Attorney may be effective immediately, even if the Principal is capable of acting for himself or herself, or it may be “springing,” i.e. the Power of Attorney becomes active only upon the occurrence of a future event, such as when the Principal becomes legally incompetent.

-Both the old and the new Statutory Short-Form Powers of Attorney are limited in the scope of authority granted to the Agent to act on behalf of the Principal and we recommend that you have a longer, more detailed document which grants specific authority to perform certain types of transactions on your behalf, that are not specifically covered in the short-form documents.
-A document which says something like “I authorize my Agent to do anything which I could do if I were present and acting for myself” does not grant the broad authority for which it seems to be intended, because certain powers must be explicitly specified, in order to be effective.
-The authority of the Agent to act on behalf of the Principal should be clear and unambiguous.
+Both the old and the new statutory Short-Form Powers of Attorney are limited in the scope of authority granted to the Agent to act on behalf of the Principal and we recommend that you have a longer, more detailed document which grants specific authority to perform certain types of transactions on your behalf which are not specifically covered in the statutory short-form documents.

-Example: A lady signed a durable power of attorney a number of years ago.
-She now suffers from Alzheimer’s and her family wants to do long-term planning, which could include some family gifting.
+Example of a problem: A lady signed a Durable Power of Attorney several years ago.
+She now suffers from Alzheimer’s and does not have the legal capacity to sign new documents for herself.
+Her family wants to do long-term planning for her, which could include some structured family gifting, which would be permissible under the state Medicaid or Special Assistance laws.
 Unfortunately, the old power of attorney does not give her agent the power to make gifts.
-Also the old power of attorney does not contain the language required by the IRS which would authorize the agent to represent her with the IRS.